ooronning/ChatExchange/README.md

 ## Command-Line Interface

-This hasn't been implemented, but I'd like to support things like this:
+This hasn't been implemented, but I'd like to support things like this.

+### Examples

 Import (or update) the full history of a chatroom to the database.
 Records updated within the last 3600 seconds will be considered up-to-date.